gauravleo40/Data-Science-Content-for-beginners/Python Programming/09A Lists as Data Structures: Why and What.md

 -----

 # 3\.
-Accessing List items: Indexing and Slicing (Similar to Tuples)
+Accessing List items: indexing and slicing (similar to Tuples)

 Just like tuples, items in a list are stored in a specific order, and you can retrieve individual items or portions of the list based on their position.
 This is done using **indexing** (for single items) and **slicing** (for multiple items).